UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions: Method

 \subsection{Face-aware modulation}

-For audio-video joint generation, the critical semantic coupling is overwhelmingly concentrated in the facial region.
+For human-centric joint generation, the critical semantic coupling is mostly concentrated in the facial region.
 Forcing the interaction to process the entire scene is inefficient and risks introducing spurious correlations that destabilize background elements during early training.
-To address this, we propose a \textbf{Face-Aware Modulation} module that dynamically steers interaction toward the facial area.
+To address this, we propose a \textbf{Face-Aware Modulation} module that dynamically steers interaction toward the salient regions.

 \textbf{Dynamic mask prediction.} We introduce a lightweight auxiliary mask-prediction head operating on video features $H^{v_l}$ within each interaction layer $l$ of the denoising network.
 This head applies layer normalization~\cite{ba2016layer}, a learned affine transformation~\cite{park2019aln}, a linear projection, and sigmoid activation to generate a soft mask $M^l \in (0, 1)^{T \times N_v}$: